codewith-pavel/BirthdayPartyAssistant/README.md

 The assistant interacts with users to gather information about their party requirements.
 It then processes this information to provide relevant recommendations and can execute bookings on behalf of the user.
 The use of LangChain allows for flexible integration with various APIs and services.

 # License
-This project is licensed under the Ap - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.